DOT Drug Testing

 What Role Do Medical Review Officers Play in DOT Drug Testing?

 A crucial role in the DOT drug testing process is played by Medical Review Officers (MROs).
 An MRO is a licensed physician who is responsible for reviewing laboratory results generated by an employer's drug testing program.
-They have the critical task of ensuring the integrity, accuracy, and legality of the drug testing process.
+They have the critical task of ensuring the drug testing process's integrity, accuracy, and legality.
 If you test positive, the MRO will contact you to determine if there may be a legitimate medical explanation for the result, such as a prescribed medication.
 Learn here How to Prepare for a Compliance DOT Audit.

 What Are the Penalties for Refusing a DOT Drug Test?